Blond Bombshell Jilissa Zoltko Shows Off Her Flawless Figure In A Scanty Cheetah Bikini

 Jilissa Zoltko was dressed to impress in a scanty animal-print bikini for her most recent Instagram upload.
 The blond bombshell wowed her fans with the picture on Wednesday.

 The bikini boasted white, black, and orange spots, thick straps, and a very high-cut hip.
-All of Jilissa’s enviable curves were on full display in the swimwear, including her toned arms, abundant cleavage, tiny waist, impressive abs, long, lean legs, and curvy hips.
+All of Jilissa’s enviable curves were on full display in the swimwear, including her toned arms, abundant cleavage, tiny waist, impressive abs, curvy hips, and long, lean legs.

 In the first snap, the model looked away from the camera as she beamed a huge smile.
 The second shot featured Jilissa posing with one hand in her hair and the other on her hip as she gave a sultry stare into the lens.